-Mieke Bal is a resident KNIR fellow in the autumn of 2017.
+Mieke Bal is a resident KNIR fellow in the autumn of 2017 (She also was a resident KNIR fellow in the autumn of 2015).
 During her stay at the KNIR she teaches a Masterclass on Travelling Cultures.
 She also presents her latest feature film Reasonable Doubt, which presents scenes from the lives of, and foregrounds the relationship between René Descartes and Queen Cristina of Sweden, and was partly shot in Rome during a previous KNIR fellowship held by Mieke Bal.

 Mieke Bal (1946) was professor emeritus in Literary Theory at the University of Amsterdam.
 She was also Academy Professor of the Royal Netherlands Academy of Arts and Sciences and co-founder of the Amsterdam School for Cultural Analysis.
 She has taught at the universities of Utrecht and Rochester, and has acted as supervisor for up to 80 PhD dissertations.
 For her groundbreaking and globally recognised academic work, she was awarded a knighthood by King Willem Alexander of the Netherlands in March 2017.